finnff/nlp-ai-detector/README.md

 python main.py
 ```

-The trained model will be saved to `models/bert_classifier.pt`.
+The trained model will then be saved to `models/bert_classifier.pt`.

 ### Loading a Pre-trained Model